bradjohansen/blog.ppl.vc/_posts/2017-09-25-fermi-paradox-ai.md

 motivated solutions to the Fermi paradox, at that point, would be null, leaving us with a whole lot less formal analysis, and a whole lot more speculation on alien sociology and superintelligent motives.
-For what other reason could a civilization with a superintelligence in its tollbox have to not reach out of its planet?
+What reason could a civilization with a superintelligence in its toolbox have to not reach out of its planet?

 Moreover, we couldn't still exclude a catastrophic end of the galaxy, if the computational necessities of the AI required it to favor an absolute good (its existence) to a relative one (our existence).
-Therefore, if we allow for a truly _good_ superintelligence to exist somewhere in the universe right now (akin to a thought God), we have to imagine natural, moral, or logical impediments that prevent it from communicating outwards and spreading infinite progress.
+Therefore, if we allow for a truly _good_ superintelligence to exist somewhere in the universe right now, we have to imagine natural, moral, or logical impediments that prevent it from communicating outwards and spreading infinite progress.

 From another perspective, even if talking about _likelihood_ in this context is a serious gnoseological gamble, it seems that the neutral scenarios would